MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/persistent-storage-windows-nodes.md

 ---
-title: Use persistent storage and configure GMSA support in a Windows container
+title: Use Use persistent storage in a Windows container
-description: Use persistent storage and configure GMSA support in a Windows container
+description: Use persistent storage in a Windows container and prepare Windows nodes for group Managed Service Accounts
 author: abha
 ms.topic: how-to
 ms.date: 09/21/2020